regenwatchdog/regenwatchdog.github.io/_posts/2020-12-03-november-news-roundup.md

 The [application](https://publicaccess.kingston.gov.uk/online-applications/applicationDetails.do?activeTab=documents&keyVal=QK385KNH00H00), submitted by Kingston's development partner [Countryside Properties](https://www.countrysideproperties.com/) seeks approval for demolition of the existing 832 homes and their replacement by 2,170 homes of which just 33.5% affordable housing.

-This is in clear contradiction to the Council's own policy and Mayor's policy which both require 50% affordable housing on public land.
+This is in contradiction to the Council's own policy and Mayor's policy which both require 50% affordable housing on public land.

 The planning application says that 767 of the 2,170 new homes will be social rent but these will be predominantly smaller flats (531 of the social rented homes will be 1 or 2-beds).
 It says that in addition, approximately 100 new homes will be earmarked as shared equity homes for the estate's leaseholders - depending on take up.